 In this chapter, we will concern ourselves with the civil government as ordained by God, its purpose, and power.
-What does Romans 13 teach?
+We will take a look at Romans 13 to see what it teaches about the civil government?
 Must we obey the government in all things?
 May Christians work in the government?

 §1 God Hath Ordained Civil Magistrates To Be Under Him, Over The People